 Deer Duck Bistro is a fine dining restaurant located in Auchenflower, Brisbane, Australia.
 This bar renovation project is taken in a slow pace for a long term project.
 The bar now has a new set of bar table, after careful examinations of the staff movements while working in the bar.
 One small change of the bar table would change the whole working system of bar staffs, creating more room for the staffs, and also the customers.

 - S03 : Ep.
-01 : Importance of Creativity in Education and Design with Dr. Tim Kitchen – Adobe
+07 : The Importance of Creativity and Innovation in Education with Adam Hudson